 I formed a hypothesis that maybe bats or a raccoon had gotten into the house.
 I ran into my bedroom closet and put on boots.
 I would have put on gardening gloves and a catcher’s mask too if I’d had any handy, but a girl’s got to make due with the accessories at her disposal.
 Now wearing my pajamas and boots and carrying the flashlight, I turned on all the hall lights.
 I peeked into the laundry room but didn’t see anything.
 I shined the flashlight towards the girls’ bathroom at the other end of the hall and saw a disarray of junk on the floor.
 Did my kids throw stuff on the floor before bed?
 I didn’t think so.
 Another crash from the bathroom.
 I was literally quaking in fear, waiting for a wild, possibly rabid critter to leap out at me.
 Why was my dog laying back down in the hallway calmly ready to go back to sleep?
 Shouldn’t she be growling and defending her territory?

 I crept into the bathroom and quickly shoved the door open all the way.
 What did I find?
-My 10-year-old daughter’s pet snake, Cheetos, slithering around the tub toys.
+My 10-year-old daughter’s pet ball python snake, Cheetos, slithering around the tub toys.
 I had totally forgotten that he had gotten out of his terrarium a couple of weeks ago.
 The bathroom was a disaster!
 The shower caddy was knocked over, bath products everywhere.
 The stack of bath toys was scattered around the floor.
 The laundry hamper and trash cans were knocked over.
 Even the Kleenex box and the toilet brush were strewn across the floor.

-I picked up Cheetos, returned him to his cage, turned on his heating lamp, and refilled his water.
+I picked up Cheetos, returned him to his terrarium, turned on his heating lamp, and refilled his water.
 Meanwhile, both of my daughters were still soundly asleep.
 Other than me nearly having a heart attack and feeling nauseous from coming down off the adrenaline-induced state of terror, it turned out to be a happy ending.
 Cheetos was back safe and sound.
 No intruders, human or otherwise.
 No electrical malfunctions burning down the house.
 No scared kids in my bed.
 Just scared me losing another night’s sleep, but nothing new there.